microsoft/react-native-devblog/blogposts/2022-11-30-announcing-align-deps.md

 In itself, that's already pretty exciting, but today we are even more excited to introduce you the next iteration of our dependency aligner tool: formerly known as dep-check, please welcome `align-deps`!

-In case you are in a rush and can't be bothered to read the whole thing, here's a quick tl;dr: `align-deps` is the 2.0 iteration of `dep-check`.
+In case you are in a rush and can't be bothered to read the whole thing, here's a quick **tl;dr**: `align-deps` is the 2.0 iteration of `dep-check`.
 It allows you to keep your dependencies on the right version based on requirements, by leveraging presets of rules.
-It also has a CLI component, so you can wire it up to your CI and ensure that noone in your repo (or monorepo!) will inadvertently introduce the incompatible version and break the devloop.
+It also has a CLI component, so you can wire it up to your CI and ensure that noone in your repo (or monorepo!) will inadvertently introduce incompatible versions of packages and break the devloop.
 Migrating is to the new version is easy as pie, and we have big plans for its future!

 For more details, read below or go to [the dedicated documentation](https://microsoft.github.io/rnx-kit/docs/guides/dependency-management).
 Did I mention that it's [open source too](https://github.com/microsoft/rnx-kit/tree/main/packages/align-deps)?

-##
+## How do I start using it?

-- [LORENZO] how can I use it today?
+If you are a new user, you can get started by heading over to [the our Basics documentation](https://microsoft.github.io/rnx-kit/docs/dependencies) to set up the configuration; then come back here, and go straight for the conclusions to get an idea of what the future looks like!

-  - just change your package.json from dep-check 1.x to align-deps 2.x, and everything will just keep working!
+If you are already using `dep-check`, we made sure to make the transition to this new stage as smooth as we can: first off, upgrading from dep-check 1.x to align-deps 2.x literally only requires you to change the dependency in your package.json to `@rnx-kit/align-deps` (click here to see the [latest version available](https://github.com/microsoft/rnx-kit/releases)).

-  - old config will still work for a while, but it's deprecated
+That's because `align-deps` will support the old `dep-check` style configuration structure for some time still, to help you migrate at your own pace - but please consider it **deprecated**.
+To help you with the migration of the configuration (learn more in the next sections), we have even made a dedicated command that will automagically migrate your existing dep-check v1 config!

-  - great news, we have made a new command to automagically migrate your existing dep-check v1 config! just run <command>
+Once you have set `align-deps` in your dependendencies, by running `yarn rnx-align-deps --migrate-config` and the tool will take care of modifying your package.json accordingly.

 ##